 Dreamland’s executive director (and son), Matt McCoy, and the Friends of Dreamland board knocked it out of the ball park putting together this year’s Dancing Into Dreamland and will begin meeting soon to start planning DID2019.
 Next year marks the 10th anniversary of this event and I heard from a little birdie that they’re talking about a Tournament of Champions competition.
 Dreamland elevator construction begins soon and will allow even more people access to the fundraiser and this historic Little Rock landmark.
 Oh Boy, Oh Boy, Oh Boy!

 As one guest told me, Dancing into Dreamland serves to kickoff the holiday mood and season for her.
 I agree.
-Because Thanksgiving and Christmas can be over complicated, our family considers this Dreamland even tour annual holiday gathering.
-Because the whole family attends, it lessens the pressure to be present for the other, often shared, important days.
+Because Thanksgiving and Christmas can be over complicated, our family considers this Dreamland event our annual holiday gathering.
+Because the whole family attends and we get to be together, it lessens the attendance pressure on the other, often shared, important holidays.
 Mark your calendar now to kick off the 2019 holiday season by attending Dancing into Dreamland next year.